 Evans et al. (2003) noted that the most rapid warming coincides with the period of colonization of New Zealand by the Australian welcome swallow (Hirundo neoxena).
 Individuals of this species were recorded as stragglers in 1920, 1940, 1944, and 1953 (Turbott et al. 1990).
 The 1st breeding was recorded in 1958 (Michie 1959; Turbott et al. 1990).
 According to Moon (2001) this species arrived in large numbers.
-Other Australian birds, including wading birds, coraciiforms, and songbirds also regularly cross the Tasman Sea, aided by westerly winds, and some have become established as selfintroduced species in New Zealand.
-There were self-colonizations from Australia in the 19th century, when some species, such as the silvereye (Zosterops lateralis) established permanent populations in New Zealand, and others, including the Australian avocet (Recurvirostra novaehollandiae), bred briefly but did not persist (Oliver 1955).
-That process was apparently a continuation of the occupation of niches made vacant by local extinctions and the creation of novel habitats by human activities (worthy & Holdaway 2002).
-However, as the climate in most parts of Australia is warmer than that of
+Other Australian birds, including wading birds, coraciiforms, and songbirds also regularly cross the Tasman Sea, aided by westerly winds, and some have become established as self-introduced species in New Zealand to New Zealand.
+There were selfcolonizations from Australia in the 19th century, when some species, such as the silvereye (Zosterops lateralis) established permanent populations in New Zealand, and others, including the Australian avocet (Recurvirostra novaehollandiae), bred briefly but did not persist (Oliver 1955).
+That process was apparently a continuation of the occupation of niches made vacant by local extinctions and the creation of novel habitats by human activities (Worthy & Holdaway 2002).
+However, as the climate in most parts of Australia is warmer than that of New

-Fig. 1 Expected and observed numbers of bird species self-introduced to New Zealand in the 20th century (years refer to date of 1st report of breeding).
+Fig. 1 Expected and observed numbers of bird species selfintroduced to New Zealand in the 20th century.
+Years refer to date of 1st report of breeding; line, predicted; shaded, observed.

-New Zealand, the warming might be a prerequisite for some Australian birds being able to establish new populations in New Zealand.
+Zealand, the warming might be a prerequisite for some Australian birds being able to establish new populations in New Zealand.